dipu-bd/lightnovel-crawler/README.md

 ```

 Remember, in some cases you have to use `python3 -m pip` or `pip3` or `python -m pip`.
 And you do not need `--user` option, if you are running from root.

-> **To Windows users:** Download and install the GTK3-Runtime from https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases

 Next, open your terminal and enter: